ForrestFalcon/AndroidMemoryLeakExample/README.md

 This app shows common patterns of memory leaks in Android development and how to fix them.

 ## Credit
-This app is higly based on https://github.com/frank-tan/SinsOfMemoryLeaks
+This app is based on https://github.com/frank-tan/SinsOfMemoryLeaks